Skip to main content

 Multimodal capabilities

 Conversational AI Engine supports LLMs in generating output in multimodal formats, including text and audio.
 You can create dedicated multimodal interfaces to meet personalized requirements.
+For more information about using audio output, see Audio output mode.

 The following example demonstrates how to read text and audio files and send them to an LLM to generate an audio response.